john-thuo1/loews/README.md

 ## Future Steps
-1. Automating Data Processing Steps using tools such as Airflow.
+1. Set Up an Automated ETL Data Process preferably using Airflow.
 2. Implementing Realtime Predictions on the App with models running on AWS.
-Predictions have been made in the [Collab File](https://colab.research.google.com/drive/1ZmHPuyaNubCCN9yNE9ofV-_Z3FJKc0WQ?usp=sharing) and only mapped out in the Application for Visualization Purposes.
+Processing & Predictions have been made in the [Collab File](https://colab.research.google.com/drive/1ZmHPuyaNubCCN9yNE9ofV-_Z3FJKc0WQ?usp=sharing) and the Predicted Outputs mapped out in the Application for Visualization Purposes.
 3. Incorporate Multilanguage Support.
-4. Implementing a better method of Referencing Chat Outputs for RAG.
+4. Implement an efficient method of Referencing Chat Outputs for RAG.
 Currently , I have only included the PDF Source as my references.
 However, the References should refer to the exact text chunks extracted and the associated citations.